aymenfurter/microagents/README.md

 ### How to Run Microagents
 > [!WARNING]
-> Microagents are capable of directly executing Python code without a sandbox.
+> Microagents are capable of directly executing Python code.
+There is currently no sandbox.
 Therefore, it is highly recommended to run them in isolated environments like GitHub Codespaces, where potential damage is limited.
 Be aware of the potential costs associated with the usage of OpenAI's services.

 #### Prerequisites
-- **OpenAI Account**: Ensure you have an OpenAI account with access to GPT-4 Turbo.
+- **OpenAI Account**: Ensure you have an OpenAI account with access to `gpt-4-turbo` And `text-embedding-ada-002`.
-#### Environment Setup
-- **Use of Confident Environments**:

 #### Running the Agents
 1. **Clone the Repository**: Start by cloning the Microagents repository from GitHub.
 2. **Install Python Requirements**: Install the necessary Python requirements using `pip install -r requirements.txt`.
 3. **OpenAI API Key**: Set your OpenAI API key in an environment variable named `OPENAI_KEY`.
 4. **Execution**: Run the Microagents by executing `python main.py`.
-5. **Customize Scenarios**: You can update the tasks by modifying them at [prompts.py](https://github.com/aymenfurter/microagents/blob/main/prompt_management/prompts.py#L86).
+5. **Customize Test Scenario**: You can update the tasks to be performed by modifying them at [prompts.py](https://github.com/aymenfurter/microagents/blob/main/prompt_management/prompts.py#L86).